JohnDoesCodes/d.js-selfbot/README.md

 If you do not have a custom search engine to use, remove the file `google.js` and the config value `customsearch`.

+To start the bot, simply run `node .`

 ### Creating a New Command

 Create a new JavaScript file in the commands directory.
 Commands follow this template: